Partitions, Multiple Zeta Values and the q-bracket: From partitions to Multiple Zeta Values

 Let $j=t'$ be the \emph{maximal} index for which the maximum in~\eqref{eq:deg2} is obtained, and write

 Now, we apply Lemma~\ref{lem:liminq}\ref{it:lim2} for $i=1,\ldots,t'-1$, to obtain a lower bound for the degree of~$f$.
 That is,

-where the last equality holds because for $f'$ the previous arguments suffice to compute the degree and corresponding limit.
+Here, the last equality holds as for $f'$ the maximum in~\eqref{eq:deg2} is uniquely attained at $j=t'$, and we already computed the degree and corresponding limit in that case.
 Hence, $\deg f$ is bounded from both sides by the value \eqref{eq:deg2}, which completes the proof in the case that $j=t$ is not the unique index for which the maximum in~\eqref{eq:deg2} is attained. \end{proof}

 Recall that by Lemma~\ref{lem:liminq} we have